gmccreight/mdpg/README.md

 Another nice side-effect of the quick backup is that it makes it easy to quickly load the production data into the development environment.
-As of this writing (Jun 2015) it takes less than a second to load the incremental changes to the > 20,000 files of production data into the development environment.
+As of this writing (Oct 2020) it takes about 10 seconds to load the incremental changes to the > 110,000 files of production data into the development environment.

 The command to run the sync of production data to development is: